sarangzambare/hey-siri/README.md

 2. Insert label vectors which have a length of 4 right after the segment ends
 3. Repeat the label for a fixed amount of time steps (in this program: 50).
 This is done to give the network some time to process the input before giving out the labels.
 A label which is only a single time step wide might not allow enough time for this.

-For example, if you ignore the repeating of labels for illustration purposes, the training sample audio clip will be labelled as follows :
+For example, if you ignore the repeating of labels for illustration purposes, the training sample audio clip will be labelled as follows : (give it a listen)

 ![alt text](https://raw.githubusercontent.com/sarangzambare/audio-trigger/master/png/label_coding.png)

+A point to keep in mind is that the input time steps and output time steps might be different depending on the neural network architecture you use.
+Therefore, the output label time segments must be scaled accordingly.

 ## Model

-For the purpose of detecting the utterances of the three words in the audio signal, we have
+In this program, I used a combination of **1D convolution** and **GRUs**, with intermittent dropout layers.
+It has :

+1. Input which has **1998** time steps, followed by..
+2. 1D Convolution layer, which shrinks the time steps to **1375**, followed by...
+3.